LHNCBC/lforms/README.md

 In LForms, questions can accept multiple answers, and groups of questions or single questions can repeat.
-LForms will generate total scores for any set of questions whose answers have scores (e.g., Glasgow coma score).
-[Form definitions](#formdef) can be specified as JSON data structures or CSV files.
+LForms will generate total scores for any set of questions whose answers have scores (e.g., Glasgow coma score). <a href="#formdef">Form definitions</a> can be specified as JSON data structures or CSV files.
 We have used LForms to generate Web-based forms for many LOINC panels and for AHRQ Patient Safety Event Reports.
 See the [demo site](https://lforms-demo.nlm.nih.gov) for a working example.

 ## Installation